aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 The default switches that are used in a TOC inserted in Microsoft Word are **“\o “1-3 \h \z \u”**.
 Descriptions of these switches as well as a list of supported switches can be found later in the article.
 You can either use that guide obtain the correct switches or if you already have a document containing the similar TOC that you want you can show field codes (*ALT+F9*) and copy the switches directly from the field.
 Below code sample shows how to insert a Table of contents (TOC) into a document using heading styles as entries.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertTableOfContents.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertTableOfContents.py" >}}

 The code demonstrates the new table of contents being inserted into a blank document.
 The **DocumentBuilder** class is then used to insert some sample content formatting with the appropriate heading styles which are used to mark the content to be included in the TOC.
 The next lines then populate the TOC by updating the fields and page layout of the document.